MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibm-containers/mobilefirst-server-using-scripts/index.md

         <div id="collapseStep2" class="panel-collapse collapse" role="tabpanel" aria-labelledby="setupCordova">
             <div class="panel-body">
-              The following instructions demonstrate how to run the scripts by using the configuration files:
+              The following instructions demonstrate how to run the scripts by using the configuration files:<br/>
               <ol>
                   <li><strong>initenv.sh – Logging in to Bluemix </strong><br />
                       Run the <strong>initenv.sh</strong> script to create an environment for building and running IBM MobileFirst Foundation Operational Analytics on the IBM Containers: